 The placebo effect

 Even though a placebo doesn’t actually treat the cancer, it can affect how some people feel.
 For example, they might feel better because they think they are getting a treatment for their cancer (even though they aren’t).
-A change in a person’s symptoms as a result of getting a placebo is called the ‘placebo effect’.
+This is called the ‘placebo effect’.
 The research team will consider the placebo effect when they look at the trial results.